FrancoYudica/ComputePathTracer/README.md

 **HDRI Skybox**: The renderer samples the camera's environment PanoramaSkyMaterial with configurable energy/intensity.

-**Bounding Volume Hierarchy (BVH)**: A spatial acceleration structure built on the CPU and traversed on the GPU using an iterative stack-based algorithm, dramatically reducing triangle intersection tests for complex meshes.
+**SAH based Bounding Volume Hierarchy (BVH)**: A spatial acceleration structure built on the CPU and traversed on the GPU using an iterative stack-based algorithm, dramatically reducing triangle intersection tests for complex meshes.

+**Texture maps**: Texture mapping support for albedo, metallic, roughness, emission and normal textures.

 **Depth of Field**: Physically-based camera model with configurable aperture and focal distance.